 Not targeting Vancouver specifically?
 No problem.

 You can find this gem of a city in western Canada's Lower Mainland of British Columbia.
-This city is located on the coastal line of the Eastern Pacific Ocean.
-Interestingly, the city derived its name from the British Captain George Vancouver, who explored the city.
+This city is located on the coastline of the Eastern Pacific Ocean.
+Interestingly, the city derived its name from British Captain George Vancouver, who explored it.
 Situated along the metropolitan area, Vancouver is the third-largest city in Canada, with one of the largest populations.